CueSync/cuesync.github.io/site/content/2.0/examples.md

 <br><br>

 ## Auto Scroll
-By default, CueSync enables auto-scroll, which automatically brings the currently spoken phrase — known as a Cue — into view as the media plays.
+By default, CueSync enables auto-scroll, which automatically brings the currently spoken phrase (Cue) into view as the media plays.
 Users can turn this feature on or off at any time from the Settings panel.

 As a developer, you can control the default behavior using the `auto-scroll` attribute on the `<cue-sync>`